 Related articles: Learn more about Dermal FillersLearn more about Dermal Fillers

 Dermal fillers are considered a minimally invasive procedure for facial rejuvenation.
 The fillers are placed just below the surface of the skin, to help smooth out certain types of wrinkles.
-Dr. Bustillo believes in placing dermal fillers to help patients achieve a more youthful appearance while maintaining a natural look.
+Dr. Bustillo believes in placing dermal fillers subtly, to help patients achieve a more youthful appearance while maintaining a natural look.

-The wrinkles most commonly treated with dermal fillers include the tear trough deformity below the eyes, the nasolabial folds that run from the nose to the lips, the marionette lines.
+The wrinkles most commonly treated with dermal fillers include the tear trough deformity below the eyes, the nasolabial folds that run from the nose to the lips, or the marionette lines.
 Thin lips can also be filled with fillers.

 Dr. Bustillo does not use or recommend silicone or biopolymer injections.
 These types of fillers, while permanent, are responsible for serious and permanent complications for many patients throughout the world.